ocxtal/dozeu/README.md

 ## Acknowledgements

 I would like to give thank to Erik Garrison for his description on the internals of the vg toolkit, and insightful comments about alignment algorithms.
-I also thank Toshiaki Katayama and DBCLS staffs for holding RDF3 summit at Kyoto where this work has begun.
+I also thank Toshiaki Katayama and DBCLS staffs for holding 3rd RDF summit at Kyoto where this work has begun.

 ## License